Temp2026/Data-contamination/readme.md

 ## Experimental Procedure

-Below is the research methodology overview for RQ1-RQ5
+Below is the research methodology overview for RQ1-RQ5, where the orange lines are procedures in the uncontaminated control groups, while the black lines are those in contaminated experimental groups.
 ![alt text](overviewQ1-Q4.jpg)
 ![alt text](overviewQ5.jpg)